open-component-model/ocm-spec/doc/specification/formats/compdesc.md

 # 2.4.2 Component Descriptor
-Usually, complex software products are divided into logical units, which are called **components** in this specification.
-For example, a software product might consist of three components, a frontend, a backend and some monitoring stack.
-Of course, the software product itself could be seen as a component comprising the other three components.
+Software products are divided into logical units, which are called **components** in this specification.
+For example, a frontend, a backend and some monitoring stack.
+The software product itself could be seen as a component comprising the other three components.

 As a result of the development phase, **component versions** are created, e.g. when you make a new release of a component.